COVID-19 pandemic in Macau: January 2020

 On 24 January, the Education and Youth Affairs Bureau announced that all non-tertiary schools would extend their Chinese New Year holiday, not resuming classes until February 10 or later.
-The bureau also asked other private tutoring and continuing education centers to delay the resumption of classes.
+The bureau also asked other private tutoring and continuing education centres to delay the resumption of classes.
 On the same day, the Tertiary Education Bureau also announced that ten tertiary institutions would delay classes until February 11.
 The Sports Bureau later announced that sporting facilities would be closed from that afternoon (24 January) at 4PM.

 On 25 January, the government of Macau announced that the opening hours at the Portas do Cerco border crossing with Zhuhai would be reduced by three hours, to 6AM–10PM, until further notice.
 Opening hours at other border crossings with Zhuhai and Hong Kong would not be affected for the time being.
 On the same day, the Macau government announced that they would donate 50,000 urgently needed medical masks to the city of Zhuhai, to be used for the prevention and treatment of the virus.

 On 26 January, the government announced that starting on the 27th, all non-residents who were from or had been to Hubei in the past 14 days were required to have a doctor's note certifying that they did not have the virus in order to be allowed into Macau.
 In addition, anyone who had been to Hubei in the past 14 days was prohibited from entering casinos.
 That evening the government of Macau announced that starting at 9AM on the 27th, the 1,113 travellers from Hubei who had entered Macau between 1 December and 26 January and remained in the territory would be quarantined.

 On 28 January, Secretary for Administration and Justice Cheong Weng Chon (張永春) said that in accordance with the decision of the central government, endorsements for mainland Chinese visitors to Macau would be suspended.

 On 30 January, the Tertiary Education Bureau announced that the resumption of classes would be delayed further, and that a schedule for resuming classes would be released one week before classes were to resume.